-Budgets are adopted for general and special revenue funds as required by state law and are adopted on a basis consistent with generally accepted accounting principles (GAAP).
-The District considers the debt service payment schedule to be an adequate budgetary control for the debt service funds.
+Budgets are adopted for general fund as required by state law and are adopted on a basis consistent with generally accepted accounting principles (GAAP).
 The District follows these procedures in establishing the budgetary data reflected in the financial statements:

 - 1. The Superintendent submits to the Board a proposed operating budget for the fiscal year commencing the following July 1. - 2.
 Public hearings are conducted to obtain taxpayer comments. - 3.
-The budget is legally enacted through passage of a resolution.

-- 4. Formal budgetary integration is employed as a management control device during the year for all governmental funds. - 5.
-Adoption and amendments of all budgets used by the District are governed by Public Act 621, which was followed for the year ended June 30, 2020.
+The budget is legally enacted through passage of a resolution. - 4.
+Formal budgetary integration is employed as a management control device during the year for all governmental funds. - 5.
+Adoption and amendments of all budgets used by the District are governed by Public Act 621, which was followed for the year ended June 30, 2022.
 Expenditures may not exceed appropriations at the function code level.
 The appropriations resolutions are based on the projected expenditures budget of the department heads of the District.
 Any amendment to the original budget must meet the requirements of Public Act 621.
 Any revisions that alter the total expenditures of any fund must be approved by the Board of Education.